jr0dsgarage/next/README.md

 ## Installation

-1. Download or clone the addon into your `Interface/AddOns/next` folder
+1. Download the latest `next.zip` from the releases or clone the addon inside your `Interface/AddOns/` folder
 2. Restart WoW or reload the UI
 3. Configure via `/next config` or Interface > AddOns > Next